-Adopted on: March 10, 2014 Revised on: July 14, 2014 Revised on: August 12, 2024
+Adopted on: March 10, 2014 Revised on: July 14, 2014

 Participation in Commencement Exercises

 Statement of Policy

 A student's opportunity to participate in the commencement exercises of the District's graduating class is a privilege.
 As such, participation in this ceremony is reserved for those members of the graduating class who have completed all of the State and local requirements for graduation before the date of the ceremony.
 Students who complete their requirements after the date of commencement exercises will receive their diploma at that time.